 A customer-first approach is a critical component of every successful retail operation, but supporting such an approach requires an awareness of which customer data sources matter — and which don’t.

-Giving customers what they want is the crux of both Amazon’s and Zara’s business models, and while it’s a simple principle, its execution requires a great deal of customer data — and an awareness of how to use it.
+Giving customers what they want is the crux of both Amazon’s and Zara’s business models, and while it’s a simple principle, its execution requires knowing what to do with all of that customer data you have siloed across departments, locations, and channels.

 Don’t Undervalue the Data at Your Fingertips

-Many retailers already have access to the data they need to transition to a customer-obsessed approach — they just don’t realize it.
+Many retailers already have access to the data they need to transition to a customer-obsessed approach.
 Traditional retailers in particular may harbor the belief that data that’s collected as a matter of course, such as purchasing data and email engagement data, isn’t enough to paint a comprehensive picture of a specific customer segment.
 This simply isn’t true.